Yoast SEO Plugin feature list

 Check out the feature list:

 Post titles and meta descriptions

-Yoast SEO let’s you set templates for titles and meta descriptions for all types of pages, so you could come up with a template and not have to think about it, or you could use the Yoast SEO meta box to completely optimize your post title and meta description, using the snippet preview functionality to see what it would look like in Google.
+Yoast SEO let’s you set templates for titles and meta descriptions for all types of pages, so you could come up with a template and not have to think about it, or you could use the Yoast SEO meta box to completely optimize your post title and meta description, using the snippet editor functionality to see what it would look like in Google.
 Add to that the chance to enter a focus keyword, which is used to show you how it would bold in your search results, and you have the chance to control everything you want about your listing in Google (click for larger image):

 As you can see, the plugin automatically tests the important area’s of your content for usage of the focus keyword, so you can truly optimize your page for the term you need.